InfluxDB Line Protocol Overview

 • auto_flush: Enable or disable automatic flushing (on/off).

-• Default is “on” for clients that support auto-flushing (All except C, C++ & Rust).
+• Default is “on” for clients that support auto-flushing (all except C, C++ & Rust).

 • auto_flush_rows: Auto-flushing is triggered above this row count.

-• Defaults to 75,000 if unspecified
+• Defaults to 75,000 for HTTP, and 600 for TCP.

 • If set, this implies “auto_flush=on”.

-TLS configuration#
+TLS configuration

 • tls_verify: Toggle verification of TLS certificates.
 Default is on.